dittonetwork/ditto-runner-node/README.md

 -   **`mongo-init` service fails:**
     -   The `mongo-init` service is responsible for initializing the MongoDB replica set.
 It can sometimes fail due to timing issues.
     -   **Solution:** Running `make down && make up` usually resolves this.

--   **Submodule-related errors:**
-    -   If you see errors about missing files or directories within the `simulator` or `indexer` directories, it's likely the submodules were not initialized correctly.
-    -   **Solution:** Run `git submodule update --init --recursive` manually to ensure the submodules are cloned and up to date.